Code-Institute-Submissions/webalyzer/README.md

 - To validate the CSS of a webpage.

-- To validate the Javascript of a website.

 #### Desired features

 The desired features the app could contain includes the following features: